studio24/security-principles/data-in-transit-protection.md

 Network access to cloud services by Studio 24 staff is via encrypted Virtual Private Network (VPN) and we use authorised SSH keys for authentication.

-_TODO: "Cloud platforms usually allow you to create virtual networks, which use dynamic routing rules on the underlying network to ensure that packets can only flow between your hosted resources."
-Suggested text:_

 We host clients on AWS cloud hosting, we create a [Virtual Private Cloud (VPC)](https://aws.amazon.com/vpc/) for each client to isolate their cloud environment.

 ## Authentication